DecisionVis/deltamoea/README.md

 decisions and avoid blowing past the point of diminishing returns.
 (See Figures 2 and 3.)

+Also, compared to not doing optimization at all, and simply sampling the entire decision space on a grid, δMOEA saves a vast amount of computer time.
+As an optimization algorithm, δMOEA focuses its sampling on the _interesting_ part of the decision space, where interest is defined by the user in terms of objectives and constraints.

 Compared with other multi-objective optimization algorithms, δMOEA scales well to large numbers of objectives (it has been tested up to 20 objectives)